CMS System and Chargeback Best Practices

 - Add a brief summary that breaks down what happened or a unique situation or additional details as relevant to the case.

-When submitting documents please ensure the copies are legible/large enough, black and
+When submitting documents please ensure the copies are legible/large enough, black/white print and in portrait mode.

 - Use clear payment descriptor (include company name and customer service number)